Expat entitlements to Foreign State Pension or Social Security Payments

-If you would like us to review your State pension entitlement in the UK please make an Inquiry and we will respond accordingly.
+If you would like us to review your State pension entitlement in the UK, or US Social Security, please make an Inquiry and we will respond accordingly.
 Fees will apply for any work done in assessing your entitlements, and for advice in terms of how they can be optimised.
 As usual, you will receive a quote in advance of any work being carried out.

-In terms of other (non UK) State pensions and entitlements, we have experience with a range of nationalities and social security systems, but the sheer range of countries and individual situations means that we may not be able to assist in all circumstances.
+In terms of other (non UK or US) State pensions and social security entitlements, we have experience with a range of nationalities and social security systems, but the sheer range of countries and individual situations means that we may not be able to assist in all circumstances.